 In the last couple of months, I have come across people asserting that in Eden, Adam and Eve regularly partook of the tree of life prior to eating of the tree of the knowledge of good and evil.
 One of the proponents is an individual who is very well known in charismatic circles.
 The view is simply not tenable, before getting into why, I will first look at the tree of life throughout scripture.
 I will then briefly show what it represents to us now.
-The scriptures.
+First the scriptures.

 8 The Lord God planted a garden eastward in Eden, and there He put the man whom He had formed.
 9 And out of the ground the Lord God made every tree grow that is pleasant to the sight and good for food.
 The tree of life was also in the midst of the garden, and the tree of the knowledge of good and evil.
 Genesis 2:8–9 (NKJV)